Consulting can be a great way to fund a startup or make a bunch of cash. It’s easy to start; Just pick an hourly rate and jump in.

 Consulting is a great way to earn a living and a smart way to self-finance a startup.

 The trick is to avoid all these traps.
 For example, you know billing a full 40 hours per week is critical, so make it a habit to review hours weekly to make sure no one is consistently falling behind.
-As another example, set up incentives where employees get to share in the profits when they bust ass.
+As another example, set up incentives where employees get to share in the profits.

 It’s always hard.
 Most consulting companies don’t make much profit, and it’s one in a thousand that has the discipline to launch a successful product during off-hours.
 If you’re going to make it happen, you yourself need to be serious, disciplined, and relentless.